snitch-org/snitch/README.md

 ### Sections

 As in _Catch2_, _snatch_ supports nesting multiple tests inside a single test case, to share set-up/tear-down logic.
 This is done using the `SECTION("name")` macro.
 Please see the [Catch2 documentation](https://github.com/catchorg/Catch2/blob/devel/docs/tutorial.md#test-cases-and-sections) for more details.
+Note: if any exception is thrown inside a section, or if a `REQUIRE()` check fails (or any other check which aborts execution), the whole test case is stopped.
+No other section will be executed.

 Here is a brief example to demonstrate the flow of the test:

 ```c++
 TEST_CASE( "test with sections", "[section]" ) {